MIRA-KUMAR/Leetcode-Learning/README.md

     Note: The solution set must not contain duplicate combinations.

+# LeetCode 42.
+Trapping Rain Water

+Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 # LeetCode 48: Rotate Image:

 You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).